Years ago, the brilliant church analyst Lyle Schaller noted,

 You’re awesome!
 Thank you!

-5. By July 1, select 10-12 volunteers from each ministry area and give them (a) the Percept study (b) the results from the congregational study and (c) the results from their department’s survey (ex.
+By July 1st of the year prior to your re-launch in January, select 10-12 volunteers from each ministry area and give them (a) the Percept study (b) the results from the congregational study and (c) the results from their department’s survey (ex.
 Kids’ volunteers get the kids’ survey).
 Give these volunteer leaders until August 1 to email you (meaning you, the Senior Pastor specifically) with a list of their top 10 issues that they think their department needs to address (with staff) in a planning session to improve and grow their ministry area.

 - 5 church-wide BHAG’s for 2019 (big hairy audacious goals)